 The local currency is Tanzanian Shilling (Tzs).
 Many hotels require payment in US$, in particular for accommodation, but also for food and drink and for tours.
 Taxis and car rentals are also paid in US$.
-You do need Tzs for petrol in case you hire a car, and if you go shopping in the villages (you get better prices when you pay in Tzs).
-Best place and rates to exchange US$ to Tzs are the EXCHANGE BUREAUS in Stone Town, the banks offer bad exchange rates, the exchange rates at hotels are even worse.
-Currently the exchange rate is Tzs 2230 per US$ (May 2017).
-You get the best rates for notes of $ 50 and $ 100.
-NB: US$ notes printed before 2004 are not valid in Tanzania/ Zanzibar!
+You do need Tzs if you go shopping in the villages or eat at local restaurants (recommended!) and for petrol if you rent a car.
 Tzs come in notes of 10,000, 5,000, 2,000 and 1,000 shillings.
 Coins used here are 500, 200, 100 and 50 Shilling.

-The bigger hotels and restaurants have credit card facilities but be aware that at many places credit cards are not accepted.
-A surcharge of 5% is charged.
+The bigger hotels, restaurants and car rentals have credit card facilities.
+A surcharge of 5% is applicable.
+Be aware that at many places credit cards are not accepted.

-You can only draw Tzs against your credit card or a card with a Visa or Mastercard logo.
-An ATM is at the airport just outside the arrivals hall, there are a few other ATMs in Stone Town.
-The ATMs usually have a maximum payout of Tzs 400,000 per withdrawal.
-You can use your credit card multiple times though until your daily withdrawal limit on your credit card is reached.
+ATMs: You can only draw Tzs against your credit card or a card with a Visa or Mastercard logo.
+Two ATMS are at the airport parking lot, there are a few other ATMs in Stone Town.
+ATMs have a maximum payout of Tzs 400,000 per withdrawal.
+You can use your credit card multiple times until your daily withdrawal limit on your credit card is reached.
 You might have to visit different ATMs though.

-Petrol costs Tzs 2110 per liter for Super (mid June 2017) and is paid in Tzs.
+Petrol costs Tzs 2980 per liter for Super (December 2022) and is paid in Tzs.
 You can also pay in US$ but you’ll get a really bad exchange rate.